duftcola-dev/SWAGGER_CLI/README.md

 # SWAGGER CLI

-## Cli to launch swagger editor and swagger codegen on local.
+## Cli to launch swagger editor and swagger codegen on local using docker.